Methodology

 Like this, we saved the dataset with column names.
 This isn't necessary, but it makes it easier to work with later on.
 It let us import only the needed columns (namely the "lemma" and the "score" columns), which overall made it clearer on more comfortable to work with.

 For libraries, the main ones we used were MeCab, a library designed to work with Japanese texts, pandas, mentioned above, and Counter from collections, to count the frequency of elements in arrays.
-You can find the code we wrote below here.
-If you're not interested in the nitty-gritty, feel free to skip ahead.
+You can find the code we wrote here.

 In the end, this added new columns to the already existing dataset we had, in which there were 30 of the most common scores and how often they were in the books, for each book in the dataset.
 Naturally, running this took quite some time, around a full day of running the program.